-But In early 2020, we the world once again faced the epidemic like virus following a December 2019 outbreak in China.
+But In early 2020, the world once again faced the epidemic like a virus following a December 2019 outbreak in China.
 Thus, the World Health Organization classified a new type, 2019 novel coronavirus (2019-nCoV).
 Often a coronavirus causes upper respiratory infection symptoms like a stuffy nose, cough, and sore throat.
 But you can treat them with rest and over-the-counter medication.
 The coronavirus can also induce middle ear infections in children.

 You can take lab tests, including nose and throat cultures and blood work, to find out whether your cold was produced by a coronavirus, but there’s no reason to worry okay.
 Yes the outbreak is deadly and it is causing deaths as well, but cured on time and detected can help save lives.
 The test results wouldn’t change later on how you treat your symptoms, which typically go away in a few days.
 But if a coronavirus infection spreads to the lower respiratory tract (your windpipe and your lungs), it can give pneumonia, particularly in older people, people with heart disease, or people with relapsed immune systems.